 Engagement

-By far, the most significant factor in determining how much YouTube will promote your video, as of 2022, is audience engagement.
-The more comments, likes, views, and subscribers your video gets, the more YouTube will be convinced that your content is not only popular but seriously engaging and well-liked.
+The most significant factor in determining how much YouTube will promote your video as of 2024 is audience engagement.
+The more comments, likes, views, and subscribers your video gets, the more YouTube will be convinced that your content is popular, engaging, and well-liked.

-A good way to increase viewer engagement is to include a call to action, or CTA, in your video.
-Specifically asking audience members to do something, like click on a link to your primary website, subscribe to your channel, or leave a comment, unsurprisingly, drastically increases the chances that your audience will do as you ask.
+An excellent way to increase viewer engagement is to include a call to action, or CTA, in your video.
+Specifically, asking audience members to do something, like click on a link to your primary website, subscribe to your channel, or leave a comment, drastically increases the chances that your audience will do as you ask.

 This is particularly true if this CTA is at the beginning of your video while you have just captured their attention.
-Many people who frequent YouTube actively seek out ways to engage with creators and those who don’t seek it out are usually still happy to have the opportunity to interact with something that they like.
+Many people who frequent YouTube actively seek ways to engage with creators, and those who don’t are usually happy to have the opportunity to interact with something they like.

 All in all, there’s a reason that many people who create YouTube videos professionally tell their audience to subscribe at multiple points throughout each of their videos: it’s because it works.